Customer satisfaction: Theoretical ground

-The Disconfirmation Model
+The disconfirmation model

 "The Disconfirmation Model is based on the comparison of customers’ [expectations] and their [perceived performance] ratings.
 Specifically, an individual’s expectations are confirmed when a product performs as expected.
 It is negatively confirmed when a product performs more poorly than expected.
 The disconfirmation is positive when a product performs over the expectations (Churchill & Suprenant 1982).

 There are four constructs to describe the traditional disconfirmation paradigm mentioned as expectations, performance, disconfirmation and satisfaction."

 "Satisfaction is considered as an outcome of purchase and use, resulting from the buyers’ comparison of expected rewards and incurred costs of the purchase in relation to the anticipated consequences.
 In operation, satisfaction is somehow similar to attitude as it can be evaluated as the sum of satisfactions with some features of a product."

 "In the literature, cognitive and affective models of satisfaction are also developed and considered as alternatives (Pfaff, 1977).

 Churchill and Suprenant in 1982, evaluated various studies in the literature and formed an overview of Disconfirmation process in the following figure:"